prakasha08/Obsidian/JAVA/OOPs/OOPs in Java.md

 ### Summary

 Abstraction in Java is a core principle of object-oriented programming that focuses on simplifying complex systems by hiding the implementation details and exposing only the essential features.
 It allows developers to work with high-level concepts and interactions without needing to understand the intricate workings beneath.
 This is achieved through abstract classes and interfaces, where abstract classes can contain both abstract methods (without implementation) and concrete methods (with implementation), and interfaces define a contract with abstract methods that must be implemented by any class that adheres to the interface.
 By using abstraction, developers can create more modular, maintainable, and understandable code, as they can concentrate on what an object does rather than how it does it.

-The `static` keyword in Java is used for memory management primarily.
-It can be applied to variables, methods, blocks, and nested classes.
-Here's an in-depth look at its usage and implications:

 # Static keyword

 The `static` keyword in Java is used for memory management primarily.
 It can be applied to variables, methods, blocks, and nested classes.
 Here's an in-depth look at its usage and implications: